 Proving industrial hemp’s viability as a replacement for petroleum based plastics or non-renewable fuel for automobiles is simple.
 Researchers and developers create plastics and fuels from industrial hemp, apply them in real life situations, and if they work-you have a product that is ready for market.

-However, while it is legal to create hemp products for human consumption, it is challenging for marketers to express the true health benefits of these products.
+However, while it is legal to create hemp products for human consumption – like the ones found here https://www.frontrangerelief.com/cbd-oil-buy-online/ – it is challenging for marketers to express the true health benefits of these products.
 Marketers may discuss hemp’s healthy nutrients, proteins, and vitamins, but may not make claims about the health/medical efficacy of hemp’s non-psychoactive cannabinoid, cannabidiol (CBD).

-For example, we may not say, “ Hemp oil, rich in CBD, can cure cancer.”
-But we can say, “ Hemp oil, rich in cannabinoids, can improve your quality of life.”
+Marketers may not say, ” Hemp oil, rich in CBD, can cure cancer.”
+But we can say, ” Hemp oil, rich in cannabinoids, can improve your quality of life.”
 Granted, CBD is not guaranteed to cure cancer but neither are the various man-made medications that your doctor could prescribe.
+You can buy hemp oil online that can in fact, improve your quality of life.

 By saying, “improve your quality of life”, marketers are trying to appeal to your desire to feel better, without referencing the specific disease or condition you might be treating.